How To Install a Bidet Seat Or Bidet Attachment

 Step 3: Attach Your Bidet To The Bowl

 Time to lock that sh*t down.
-Place your bidet attachment on top of your toilet.
+Place your affordable bidet attachment on top of your toilet.
 Depending on the bidet design, you likely have adjustable flanges.
 Line those up with the holes in between the bowl and the tank used for mounting the toilet seat.

 Make sure the nozzle is lined up in the center of the bowl and as close to the back